CelineSahara/RateMyCoworkersRides/README.md

 ## Why am I looking at this site?
 Walk, bus or bike to the OAC?
 Ever ask a coworker with a car to drive you back?
-D'ont be shy, submit a review to give them feedback or roast them!
+Don't be shy, submit a review to give them feedback or roast them!

+## Reviews